 PSY 492.
 SPECIAL TOPICS IN PSYCHOLOGY.
 Independent research in an area of psychology.
-Prerequisites: permission of instructor.
+Prerequisites: permission of instructor. (may be repeated for a maximum 6 hours.)
 1-6

 PSY 499.
 HONORS THESIS.
 Experimental research leading to research paper to be approved by the psychology faculty.
-Prerequisites: Junior or Senior psychology major, PSY 201 and recommendation of psychology faculty.
+Prerequisites: Junior or senior psychology major, PSY 201 and recommendation of psychology faculty.
 3